 Holly, along with ivy, mistletoe and yew, are the plants most associated with winter.
 They were used in many pagan religions, medicines and festivals.
 So strongly attached were they to pre-Christian culture that the symbol of the evergreen was assimilated by the Church to represent the renewal of life at Christ’s birth and make the celebration of Christmas more acceptable to the heathens.
 Yet their association with the supernatural and, indeed, superstition still persisted.
 For centuries people believed that an oak tree (another pagan favourite) growing at Cadenham, near Lyndhurst, sprouted leaves on no other day than Christmas Day.
 The belief of this was so widely accepted that when a lady enquired about the tree on a visit to the area she was told ‘to come back on the Wednesday following’, which was Christmas Day.
 However, the lady insisted on having an investigation of the tree as she would not be returning and wanted a search made straight away.
 On the 10th January 1786 the Salisbury Journal reported that when the guide, who was there to attend her ‘was prevailed on to ascend, and on the first branch that he gathered appeared several fair new leaves, fresh sprouted from the buds, and nearly an inch and a half in length.
 It may be imagined, that the guide was more amazed by this premature production than the lady: for so strong was his belief in the truth of the whole tradition, that he would have pledged his life that not a leaf was to have been discovered on any part of the tree before the usual hour.’

 In 1867, Richard de Capel Wise observed that old customs and traditions still lingered on the Forest.
-Mummers (actors in traditional folk-plays) still performed at Christmas, and old women go out on St Thomas’s Day (21st December, the longest night of the year) to ‘go gooding’, a custom for the poor widows of the community to go round singing carols and collecting money.
-One of the most riotous activities during the festive season was the traditional squirrel hunt, which was held the day after Christmas Day.
-Large groups of men and boys, armed with leaded sticks called ‘scales’, ‘squolyles’ or ‘snogs’, went out on the Forest to hunt for Red Squirrel which, in the 1800’s, were still in abundance.
+For instance, mummers (actors in traditional folk-plays) still performed at Christmas, and old women go out on St Thomas’s Day (21st December, the longest night of the year) to ‘go gooding’, a custom for the poor widows of the community to go round singing carols and collecting money.
+However, one of the most riotous activities during the festive season was the traditional red squirrel hunt, which was held the day after Christmas Day.
+Large groups of men and boys, armed with leaded sticks called ‘scales’, ‘squolyles’ or ‘snogs’, went out on the Forest to hunt for the squirrels (Sciurus vulgaris) which, in the 1800’s, were still in abundance.
 Observers felt that these excursions were an excuse to flout the absence of the game laws on Christmas/Boxing Day.
 Of course, the days hunting always finished in an obliging alehouse!
-In 1915 Gerald Lascelles reflected ‘Up till recent times the great congregations of squirrel hunters about Christmas time all met together in the evening, at one or other of the local public-houses, and ‘enjoyed great suppers of ” squirrel pie,” the product of the day’s amusement, but of late years squirrels have hardly been abundant enough to furnish material for these epicurean feasts.’
+In 1915 the Deputy Surveyor General, Gerald Lascelles, reflected, ‘Up till recent times the great congregations of squirrel hunters about Christmas time all met together in the evening, at one or other of the local public-houses, and ‘enjoyed great suppers of ” squirrel pie,” the product of the day’s amusement, but of late years squirrels have hardly been abundant enough to furnish material for these epicurean feasts.’

-Today the traditional Boxing Day activity on the New Forest is the Point-to-Point, which is still run under the original rules.
+Nowadays, the traditional Boxing Day activity on the New Forest are the point-to-point races, which are still run under the original rules.
 Riders are allowed to choose their own course, across the open Forest, between the start and finish point.
-The area of the finishing point is made public a week before the race, but the start is kept a secret until they before the race – yes, Christmas Day!
+The area of the finishing point is made public a week before the race, but the start is kept a secret until they before the race – yes, on Christmas Day!
 The race is the perfect event for demonstrating the all-round capabilities of the pure-bred or part-bred New Forest pony.
 It is now a traditional Christmas activity on the Forest.
-If you look closely you may even see runner and riders with mistletoe or some other evergreen bough about their person for luck!
+If you look closely you may even see runner and riders with mistletoe or some other evergreen bough about their person for luck.